 Indefinite Backpack Travel

-In 2015 I got rid of everything I owned that didn’t fit in a laptop backpack, and I’ve been living at this level of minimalism ever since.
-The core idea is to only own what I need, which allows me to travel spontaneously, spend less, focus more, and simplify my life.
+In 2015 I got rid of everything I owned that didn’t fit in a laptop backpack, and I’ve been living at this level of minimalism since.
+The idea is to only own what I need, which allows me to focus more, spend less, travel spontaneously and simplify my life.

-I update this post yearly and retain the same URL.
-Previous updates are archived on the Wayback Machine: 2021, 2020, 2019, 2018, 2017.
-I also include some affiliate links, but due to increased minimalism and fewer links this page now makes a fraction of what it did a few years ago.
-If you enjoy these posts you can buy me a coffee on ko-fi! ☕️
+I update this post yearly with previous updates available on the Internet Archive: 2022, 2021, 2020, 2019, 2018, 2017.
+I also include some affiliate links, but they don’t make as much as they used to so if you enjoy these posts you can buy me a coffee on ko-fi!
+I also plan to start posting more about this lifestyle on Instagram and Twitter/X if you’re into that.

-This post isn’t supposed to be a guide, but whenever it’s shared without exposition a lot of the responses online tend to be the same dozen questions and misunderstandings.
-So here’s the bare minimum to address those.
+This post was never meant to be a guide, but whenever it’s shared without exposition a lot of the responses online tend to be the same dozen questions and misunderstandings.
+So here’s a few words to address those:

-Because I only own a few things, I’ve taken the time to research and optimize each thing to be the best possible: carrying a 4oz jacket instead of a 1lb jacket can improve a trip.
+Of course, I have taken the time to optimize each thing to be the best possible: I’d much rather pack a 4oz jacket over a 1lb jacket.
 However, it’s worth mentioning I don’t take part in the consumerist side of the travel/hiking communities, which focuses more on expensive brand names than practicality.
 Buy only what you need; a $100 setup is nearly as good as a $10,000 setup.
 Sometimes spending more will get better quality or versatility, but it’s never worth obsessing over.
 Remember, the perfect travel bag doesn’t exist (relevant XKCD).

-In terms of the nomad lifestyle, while I prefer fast-paced nonstop travel, it’s not great for productivity, finances, and making friends, so I now stay several months per city.
-This allows me to maintain social relationships and really explore every part of the city.
-It has also given me the opportunity to explore “zero-bag” trips, in which I travel with just the contents of my pockets.
-In the long term, while I’m sure minimalist travel will be something I still do when I’m old, living out of a bag will end whenever I settle down and build a homebase.
-Hopefully not anytime soon though.
+In terms of the nomad lifestyle, while I prefer fast-paced travel, it’s not great for productivity, finances, and friends, so I now stay in cities for longer periods.
+This allows me to maintain social relationships and explore cities deeper.
+It also allows me to do “zero-bag” trips in which I travel with just the contents of my pockets.
+Long term, I will always travel at this level, but living out of a backpack will end whenever I settle down and build a homebase.
+Likely not soon though.

 Packing